confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 This document uses the following terms:

 # TWI Use Cases
-Following are some of the use cases demanding trustworthy workload identity.
+Following are some of the use cases demanding Trustworthy Workload Identity.

 1. A ML Model Owner (acting as Relying Party) wants to deploy its Workload with a unique identity in a privacy preserving manner.
 It needs to ensure that the deployed workload is operating in an environment with certain